 At 9 1/2 months old, the doctor placed a G-tube in my belly to help me gain more weight.
 My body wouldn’t allow me to gain weight and I only weighed 8 ½ lbs.
 After it was placed I had no desire or interest in wanting to neither eat my baby food nor continue to breastfeed.

-At 15 months old, I was diagnosed with Cockayne Syndrome Type 2 on April 16, 2013.
+At 15 months old, I was diagnosed with Cockayne Syndrome Type 2 May of 2013.
 After months of testing and several blood draws that I didn’t like, the Geneticist found that I had a mutation in my ERCC6 gene.
 (The ERCC6 and ERCC8 genes provide instructions for making two proteins, called CSB and CSA, which are involved in repairing DNA.
 If either gene is altered, DNA damage is not as rapidly repaired.
 As a result, damaged DNA accumulates, which probably leads to impaired cell functions and eventually, cell death.
 Increased cell death likely contributes to features of Cockayne syndrome such as growth failure and premature aging.)

 Aside from the challenges that I have experienced due to CS, I'm a healthy happy baby that enjoys life and my family more than anything!!
 I'm surrounded by so much love and support by a large family that is very close.
-I have 4 brothers and sister; Teonnie 18, Taveon 14, Sonny 4, Brendan 7 months.
+I have 4 brothers and a sister; Teonnie 18, Taveon 14, Sonny 4, Brendan 7 months.
 I'm the smallest in statue to all my siblings, but they all know I'm the boss!!
 I love to smile, give kisses and hugs; pulling hair and lips and scratching faces, I especially enjoy if you scream or act like I'm "hurting" you!!
 Sometimes, I take my hearing aids out and hide it when my sissy is watching me.....and then I blame it on her!
 But the one thing I LOVE most of all is my mommy, just hearing her voice makes me laugh and smile.

 Please stay tuned, we will be hosting a Butterfly Walk event in April or May 2014.